Subhayan18/tidymanhattan/README.md

 ![plot of chunk unnamed-chunk-9](figure/unnamed-chunk-9-1.png)

 More features will be added gradually.
-If you have feature that you'd like to see incorporated in `tidymanhattan`
+If you have feature that you'd like to see incorporated in `tidymanhattan` please send a request.